keakon/golog/README.md

 * NopLog: skips logs with lower level than the logger or handler
 * MultiLevels: writes 5 levels of logs to 5 levels handlers of a warning level logger
 * BufferedFileLogger: writes logs to a disk file
+* ConcurrentFileLogger: writes logs to a disk file with `ConcurrentFileWriter`
 * DiscardZerolog: writes logs to ioutil.Discard with [zerolog](https://github.com/rs/zerolog)
 * DiscardZap: writes logs to ioutil.Discard with [zap](https://github.com/uber-go/zap) using `zap.NewProductionEncoderConfig()`